 For more information on Xero’s repeating bills, read the article in Xero Central HERE.

 When reconciling the Walmart deposit, you will select both the invoice from A2X and the bill entry for the fees.
 Make sure you Tick the checkbox "Show Spent Items" in the match screen so that both invoices and bills will appear and can be selected for reconciling.

-For QuickBooks online users the best method to automate this process is by the use of a clearing account.
-In A2X, you will map your deposit bank account to a ‘Walmart Clearing’ current asset account (Settings->Connections).
+For QuickBooks Online users the best method to automate this process is by the use of a clearing account.
+In A2X, you will map your deposit bank account to a ‘Walmart Clearing’ bank account (Settings->Connections).
 We only recommend using this option if you know you have WPA and WFS fees.

 The deposit we have received in the bank is $15,700, A2X has allocated the full $16,000 to the clearing account so to reconcile the deposit and allocate the fees you can split the allocation as follows.

 The full $16,000 gets allocated against the clearing account to clear the A2X balance.

 The $300 is added in as a negative amount allocated against your Walmart WFS/WPA fees expense account: